kubermatic/docs/content/monitoring/customization/_index.en.md

       regex: true
 ```

-Also, the default kubermatic scraping configs can be disabled in the same way:
+Also, the default Kubermatic scraping configs can be disabled in the same way:
 ```yaml
 clusterNamespacePrometheus:
   disableDefaultScrapingConfigs: true